MEDICAL PACKAGE TESTING

 2, 3, 5, 9 & 12

-Medical Secondary Packaging
+Medical Secondary Packaging: Barrier Protection

 Secondary packaging, or protective packaging, protects the primary sterile barrier and the medical device contents from damage.